 The most common type of extension is to the rear of an existing residential property as it is often the easiest and most obvious way to extend and provide additional living space.

-When designing a rear extension, it is important that it should respect and compliment the character and scale of the existing residential property and surrounding area.
-In all cases, rear extensions should be in proportion to the scale of the existing residential property, should be subordinate in floor area to the existing residential property and the ridge line of the rear extension should often be lower but certainly no higher than the ridge line of the existing residential property.
-Rear extensions should not normally extend beyond the side walls of the existing residential property.
+When designing a rear extension, it is important that it should:

+- Respect and complement the character and scale of the existing residential property and surrounding area. - Be subordinate in scale and floor area to the existing residential property. - Be developed with the ridge line of the rear extension being lower, but certainly no higher, than the ridge line of the existing residential property. - Not normally extend beyond the side walls of the existing residential property.

-It is desirable that rear extensions should be capable of being constructed and maintained from within the curtilage of the existing residential property and the retention of spaces between the rear extension and the mutual boundary between the neighbouring properties is encouraged.
+It is desirable that rear extensions should be capable of being constructed and maintained from within the curtilage of the existing residential property.
+Therefore, the retention of spaces between the rear extension and the mutual boundary between the neighbouring properties is encouraged.